CharlieMallon/milestoneThree/README.md

 Done tasks / not done tasks - no failed tasks.

-all about positily renforcement
+all about positive reinforcement

-When a prioritied task is not completed on the day it was prioritied have a pop up that allows you to reveiw/roll over your tasks.
+When a prioritised task is not completed on the day it was prioritised have a pop up that allows you to review/roll over your tasks.

 Completed tasks turn green and have a animation that makes them move to the bottom of the list/off the list

-Canceled tasks line out fade and 'disapear'
+Canceled tasks line out fade and 'disappear'

 Notifications
     -   On phone/watch/computer?